How to Fix a Leggy Jade Plant

 Pruning your on a regular basis will make your jade plant bushy and more attractive.

-Prune to Encourage Branching
+How to Prune Jade Plants to Encourage Branching

 Also, remove leaves that are sprouting from the trunk.
-This will stimulate the growth of branches from these points.
+This will stimulate the fresh growth of branches from these points.
 Never remove more than 2 or 3 leaves at any one time.

-Pruning Jade Plants That Are Overgrown
+How to Prune Jade Plants That Are Overgrown

 Do not cut the main trunk.
 Remove yellowing, shriveling, or spotted foliage along with other overgrown sections of the plant.